xiaoxiae/Voronoi/README.md

 	- `DistanceAlgorithm.euclidean`: standard euclidean distance (hypotenuse); **default**
 	- `DistanceAlgorithm.manhattan`: Manhattan (taxicab) distance (4 directions)
 	- `DistanceAlgorithm.chebyshev`: Chebyshev distance (8 directions)
-- `no_same_adjacent_colors`: makes it so that no two adjacent regions share a color; **False** by default, since it can take a significant amount of time for diagrams with a large number of regions
+	- `DistanceAlgorithm.euclidean45degrees`: euclidean distance, but lines can only point in 45 degree increments
+- `color_algorithm`: the algorithm that determines the colors of the regions
+	- `DistanceAlgorithm.random`: pick the colors randomly
+	- `DistanceAlgorithm.no_adjacent_same`: pick the colors such that no two adjacent regions have the same color
+	- `DistanceAlgorithm.least_possible`: same as `no_adjacent_same`, but attempt to do so in the least number of colors
 - `seed`: the seed for the random number generator; no seed by default
 - `border_size`: the thickness of the border (in pixels); defaults to **0** (no border)
 - `border_color`: the color of the border, defaults to `#FFFFFF` (white)